Joan Brown: Death

 In the late 1970s, Brown became increasingly interested in spirituality and New Age ideas, eventually becoming a friend of Sathya Sai Baba.
 She made a number of trips to his ashram in Puttaparthi, India.
 She withdrew from painting later on and concentrated on public sculpture.
 Her influences were Egyptian and Hindu icons.
 The works she produced after this trip reflected the experiences and observations she made.
 Brown then travelled all over the world, producing paintings from the different cultures and experiences she was having.
 In 1990, Brown travelled to India to help with the installation of one of her obelisks.
 Brown died along with Bonnie Lynn Mainric, 43, of San Francisco, and Michael Oliver, 25, a Santa Cruz comedian on 26 October 1990 when a concrete turret from the floor above collapsed while they were installing the mosaic obelisk at Sai Baba's Eternal Heritage Museum in Puttaparthi, India.
-At the time of her death Joan was married to Mike Hebel.
+At the time of her death, Brown was married to Mike Hebel, a police officer.

 Legacy

-Brown's work was included in the 2022 exhibition Women Painting Women at the Modern Art Museum of Fort Worth.
-SFMOMA holds twenty-five of her works in its collection and, in November 2022, recognized her legacy with a major retrospective, including approximately eighty of Brown's paintings and sculptures.
+In 2016 her biography was included in the exhibition catalogue Women of Abstract Expressionism organized by the Denver Art Museum.
+Her work was included in the 2022 exhibition Women Painting Women at the Modern Art Museum of Fort Worth.
+The San Francisco Museum of Modern Art (SFMOMA) holds twenty-five of her works in its collection and, in November 2022, recognized her legacy with a major retrospective, including approximately eighty of Brown's paintings and sculptures.
 This retrospective of Brown's work is the first of its kind in more than twenty years.